Utkarsh1308/Utkarsh1308.github.io/_posts/2019-06-14-Coding-Phase-1.md

 ## xmldiff - The ultimate python library for xml diffs

 The guys who made this did not fool around.
 Some serious work was put into this library.
 The diff algorithm was based on a [published paper](http://ilpubs.stanford.edu:8090/115/1/1995-46.pdf) which I haven't read fully till now.

-There was nothing to improve here.
-They had everything I was looking for.
-But understanding the code and how everything was connected took me a day or two anyway.
-Better safe than sorry.
+I thought of some changes to improve here.
+This library already had most of the things which I was looking for.
+I researched around while looking for a proper framewrok for XML Diffs and luckily I found a useful [document](https://tools.ietf.org/html/rfc5261).
+I focused my work on getting xml diffs using the same approach as was given in the doc.

+I looked into the code and searched around for some issues the library might have which can be fixed but couldn't find any(Assuming typos don't count ;))

+The xmldiff library already had a lot of features.
+The library didn't mention unused namespaces as that is considered useless behavior
+I thought I would add an issue and send a patch to mention this but decided against it in the end.

 During this time I also brushed up on my XML knowledge and learnt quite a bit about XML Schemas, Namespaces and XLST Transformations.

-So with these 2 libraries decided the First half of my Phase-1 comes to an end.
+After deciding these libraries the first half of my Phase-1 comes to an end.
 Now that I've got the libraries to work with, Time to get some work done on the coala side.
-Maybe I'll add some code snippets the next time ;)